ExgnoRepos/2417-CCAdmin-July-17/README.md

-# Class Repository for July 17 ClearCase Administration Class
+# CCAdin Class Repository

+July 17 ClearCase Administration Class

+This repository will be available until August 19, 2924